btoll/benjamintoll.com/content/post/studying_for_the_lpic1_102_administrative_tasks.md

 #### User Crontabs

 A user [`crontab(5)`] is a text file in which a user can define jobs to run for any purpose that suits them.
-It is managed via the [`crontab(1)`] utility and has a very specific format, which we'll look momentarily.
+It is managed via the [`crontab(1)`] utility and has a very specific format, which we'll look at momentarily.

 `crontab(1)` is the tool that acts as a frontend to the user's `crontab(5)` file.
 On my system (Debian `bullseye`), this file resides in `/var/spool/cron/crontabs/`, although it may be different depending on the Linux distribution.